New Zealand Gems

 AUCKLAND | ROTORUA | TONGARIRO NATIONAL PARK | NAPIER | CHRISTCHURCH | TRANZALPINE TRAIN | FOX GLACIER | WANAKA | QUEENSTOWN

-This tour is for the discerning traveller, offers a selection of New Zealand’s finest small boutique and luxury properties.
+This self-driving tour is for the discerning traveller, offers a selection of New Zealand’s finest small boutique and luxury properties.
 Marvel at New Zealand’s wonderful scenery as you experience a selection of the best sightseeing tours and accommodation that New Zealand has to offer, from an incredible heli-hike on the surface of Franz Josef Glacier, to a flightseeing tour across the mountains to Milford Sound and a cruise on its pristine waters.
 Luxury lodges to waterfont deluxe hotels, this holiday has it all.

 - Boutique Accommodation